cloudfoundry/postgres-release/README.md

    git checkout develop
    git checkout -b feature-branch
    ```

-Make sure that you are working against the `develop` branch.
+1. Make changes on your branch
+1. Test your changes by running [acceptance tests](https://github.com/cloudfoundry/postgres-release/blob/master/docs/acceptance-tests.md)
+1. Push to your fork (`git push origin feature-branch`) and [submit a pull request](https://help.github.com/articles/creating-a-pull-request) selecting `develop` as the target branch.
    PRs submitted against other branches will need to be resubmitted with the correct branch targeted.

 ## Known Limitations